2010kohtep/StdPatch/README.md

 * Expansion of the array of flexcontrollers.
 * Changing the behavior of the IsInt24() function, which can make the compiler crash.
 * Blocking error in SanityCheckVertexBoneLODFlags() function associated with flags.
-* Vectored exceptions for more detailed description of the compilation error (since 2.0.0).
+* Vectored exceptions for more detailed description of the compilation error.
-* Debug events for some compiler functions (since 2.0.0).
+* Debug events for some compiler functions.